tmiw/Retro16/README.md

 # Introduction

 F64 is a project to build a 16-bit SoC inside of a FPGA, hopefully improving it in some respects over the retro CPUs from the 80s.
-The name comes from the hexadecimal F, aka decimal 15 (in other words, 10-1h or 16-1).
+The name comes from the largest address in the system, FFFF (aka 64 kilobytes).

 This is definitely a work in progress and may be more than someone who's just getting into FPGAs should do.